juxt/yada/dev/resources/user-manual.md

 ## Concluding remarks

-In this user-guide we have seen how yada can help create powerful RESTful APIs with a declarative data-centric syntax, and how the adoption of a declarative data format (rather than functional composition) allows us to easily extend yada's functionality in various
+In this user-manual we have seen how yada can help create powerful RESTful APIs with a declarative data-centric syntax, and how the adoption of a declarative data format (rather than functional composition) allows us to easily extend yada's functionality in various